In This Article

 One thing is for sure, they need to be treated with care, so here are some extra tips for using them during your meditation practice:

 - Keep your mala beads in a special place when not in use such as a bag or box.

 - Keep them clean - if they get dirty, soak them in pure water and use a gentle brush to scrub the beads then, leave them to dry completely.
-If your necklace is made of wood, you can also rub it with some coconut oil to refurbish the wood.

 - When learning to use them, it is a good idea to know how long it takes you to go through the 108 beads.
 This will help you in the future when trying to meditate.

 - If you go through your 108 beads and want to do a second round, turn BACK when you get to the master bead and go in the opposite direction.
 I use my opposite hand as well to guide the beads to create balance in my body.

 Mala Beads Color Meaning - Beads and their Meanings